ViscousTests/website/content/docs/eating/cooking.md

    thin layer.
 Place ramekins in a broiler 2 to 3 inches from heat source.
 Turn on broiler.
 Cook until sugar melts and browns or even blackens a bit, about 5 minutes.
 Serve within two hours.

-## Rice Pudding (Pressure Cooker)

- - 1 cup Arborio rice
- - 1 1/2 cups water
- - 1/4 teaspoon salt
- - 2 cups whole milk, divided (half heavy cream for more richness)
- - 1/2 cup sugar
- - 2 eggs
- - 1/2 teaspoon vanilla extract
- - 3/4 cup raisins

-In pressure cooking pot, combine rice, water, and salt.
-Lock the lid in place and select High Pressure and 3 (OR 4 PLUS) minutes cook time.
-When beep sounds turn off pressure cooker and use a natural pressure release for 10 minutes.
-After 10 minutes, release any remaining pressure with a quick pressure release.

-Add 1 1/2 cups milk and sugar to rice in pressure cooking pot; stir to combine.

-In a small mixing bowl, whisk eggs with remaining 1/2 cup milk and vanilla.
-Pour through a fine mesh strainer into pressure cooking pot.
-Select sauté and cook, stirring constantly, until mixture starts to boil.
-Turn off pressure cooker.
-Remove pot from the pressure cooker.
-Stir in raisins.

-Pudding will thicken as it cools.
-Serve warm or pour into serving dishes and chill.

-Served topped with whipped cream, and a sprinkle of cinnamon or nutmeg, if desired.

-The rice will continue to absorb liquid as it cools.
-Stir in additional milk or cream until your desired consistency is achieved.

 ## Oil Pie Crust